vinliao/warpy/README.md

 [Farcaster](https://github.com/farcasterxyz/protocol) is an Ethereum-based programmable social network.
 Warpy provides open-source Farcaster datasets.

-One-command install: run `make install`.
 To see what you can do with the datasets, see [example.ipynb](example.ipynb).
 To see the data schema, see [models.py](models.py).

+One-command install on MacOS and Linux machines: run `make install`.
+Windows machines: it's recommended to use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and run `make install` there.

 All of `main.py` commands: